-Woman fatally shot in Renton, police investigate as domestic violence
+Man suspected of fatally shooting daughter in Renton apartment arrested

-A man was taken into custody after a woman was found dead at an apartment complex in Renton on Monday afternoon, which police are investigating as related to domestic violence.
+Renton police arrested a man suspected of fatally shooting his adult daughter in an apartment Monday afternoon, according to the police department.

-Police responded to a reported shooting in the Brighton Ridge Apartments in the 2300 block of Northeast Fourth Street shortly before 5 p.m., according to a Facebook post from the Renton Police Department.
+The victim’s baby was in the apartment when the shooting occurred, but he was not injured and has been turned over to his father, police spokesman Cmdr.
+Dave Leibman said in an email.

-Officers found a woman described as being in her 40s dead at the scene and took a man in his mid-60s into custody.
+Police responded to a reported shooting at the Brighton Ridge Apartments in the 2300 block of Northeast Fourth Street shortly before 5 p.m., according to a Facebook post from the Renton Police Department.

-A child, who was not injured, was also found at the scene, according to police.
+Officers found a woman, whom they described as being in her 40s, dead.
+They arrested a man in his mid-60s in connection to the shooting.

 No further details were immediately available.